Write a prescription

 • Copy instructions from the MIMS Dosage field.
 Highlight the text, right-click it and select Paste to Dosage.

-Note: From March 31, 2023, Dosage Full Text is required for electronic prescriptions, and requires Zedmed v36.5 or later.
+Note: From March 31, 2023, Dosage Full Text is required for electronic prescriptions and requires Zedmed v36.5 or later.

 7. Review the other information shown in the Script Details screen.

 These fields are pre-populated based on the drug selected.
-Not all of the information will be relevant, and there are no mandatory fields.
+Not all the information will be relevant, and there are no mandatory fields.
 To learn more, see the Script Details screen article.

 Five key fields are: